DanielYohai/PluralsightProject0/tasks.md

 ## Task 1 - Get User Input

-Run the main program by typing `python p.py` in your command window.
+Run the main program by typing `python p.py` in your command window from the directory where you place the files for this project.

-You will be prompted to enter three (3) integer numbers.
+You will be prompted to enter three (3) random integer numbers of your choice.

 Each user-inputted number will be tested using `pytest` and confirmed as either a "Tesla Number" (i.e. a number that is divisible by 3), or not a Tesla Number.

-Additional tests will be performed to corroborrate the findings of the first test.
+Additional tests will be performed to corroborate the findings of the first test.

 ## Task 2 -